-15.2 Informed Consent Process
+14.2 Informed Consent Process

 Investigators must ensure that participants are clearly and fully informed about the purpose, potential risks, and other critical issues regarding clinical studies in which they volunteer to participate.
-Freely given written informed consent must be obtained from every participant or, in those situations where consent cannot be given by participants, their legally acceptable representative, prior to clinical study participation, including informed consent for any screening procedures conducted to establish participant eligibility for the study (e.g. CCTA).
+Freely given written informed consent must be obtained from every participant or, in those situations where consent cannot be given by participants, their legally acceptable representative, prior to clinical study participation, including informed consent for study CCTA.
 The rights, safety, and well-being of the study participants are the most important considerations and should prevail over interests of science and society.
 Women of child bearing potential will be informed that there may be unknown risks to the fetus if pregnancy were to occur during the study and they were exposed to radiation (e.g. CCTA and cardiac catheterization and revascularization if randomized to the INV strategy group) and agree that in order to participate in the study they must adhere to the contraception requirement during this period of the study.
 If there is any question that the prospective participant will not reliably comply with study procedures and/or follow-up, they should not be entered in the study.

-15.3 Responsibilities of the Investigator and IRB/IEC/REB
+14.3 Responsibilities of the Investigator and IRB/IEC/REB